To Footer

 Specification Writing

-This course provides an in-depth study of the importance of specifications in the design and construction process.
-Students will engage in research, evaluate the quality of building materials, study the methods of writing specifications, and gain exposure to industry-standard software in preparing a variety of specifications.
+Provides an in-depth study of the importance of specifications in the design and construction process.
+Requires students to engage in research, evaluate the quality of building materials, study the methods of writing specifications, and gain exposure to industry-standard software in preparing a variety of specifications.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical